sadnanMohosin/CoelCodingChallenge/README.md

 **To improve performance of the company "l" activity should be done more with customers as we can see it is working fine to close a deal in respect to other activities**

+## Prediction

+> Random Forest Algorithm overview

+Random forest is a flexible, easy to use machine learning algorithm that produces, even without hyper-parameter tuning, a great result most of the time.
+It is also one of the most used algorithms, because of its simplicity and diversity (it can be used for both classification and regression tasks).

+Random forest is a supervised learning algorithm.
+The "forest" it builds, is an ensemble of decision trees, usually trained with the “bagging” method.
+The general idea of the bagging method is that a combination of learning models increases the overall result.

+The random forest uses many trees, and it makes a prediction by averaging the predictions of each component tree.
+It generally has much better predictive accuracy than a single decision tree and it works well with default parameters.
+If I keep modeling, I can learn more models with even better performance, but many of those are sensitive to getting the right parameters.

+> Why I choose the algorithm?

+1. One big advantage of random forest is that it can be used for both classification and regression problems, which form the majority of current machine learning systems.
+2. Random forest adds additional randomness to the model, while growing the trees.
+Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
+This results in a wide diversity that generally results in a better model.
+3. Another great quality of the random forest algorithm is that it is very easy to measure the relative importance of each feature on the prediction.

+> Random Forest with given dataset

+with random forest this dataset will provide better prediction.
+As it searches for the best feature among a random subset of features,it will find the best feature to predict deal closing date.

+> What informations are missing in dateset

+For now there is only one variable available and that is activity_count.
+Only depending on activity count prediction model will not work well.
+We need other variables like benefits customers get,cost to complete a deal etc. If we get other variables then random forest will find the best feature to predict closing date.